 4.2.1.1 Finish Gate Housing Design

 The finish gate housing is one of the most important things in the finish gate.
 The housing will include all the circuits for the finish gate.
-The layout and dimensions of the finish gate housing are given in the figure below.
+The layout and dimensions of the finish gate housing are given in the figures below.

 Figure 17 Front View of the Finish Gate Housing